 The Friends & Foundation of the Rochester Public Library is pleased to announce its ‘Books Sandwiched In’ book review series for the spring.
 Books Sandwiched In programs are 40-minute lunchtime book talks given by local experts and celebrities.

 All BSI reviews will be held in the Kate Gleason Auditorium at Central Library, 115 South Avenue in downtown Rochester.
 Books Sandwiched In reviews are held on Tuesdays from 12:12 to 12:52 pm, and are free and open to the public.
-Participants are invited to bring their lunch or stop by Tim Hortons, located right across the hall.
+Participants are invited to bring their lunch.
 Save some time to visit The Library Store!

 The mission of the Friends & Foundation of the Rochester Public Library is to raise public and private funds, enhance marketing and public relations services, and provide timely and innovative programming to support the Central Library of Rochester & Monroe County and the Rochester Public Library.